jssql1234/docs-sqlacc/docs/integration/stoke-take-mobile-app/stock-take.md

 3. When prompted to proceed with resetting the connection profile, tap on the button "**Yes**" to continue.

-4. Once done, tap on the "**Network File Transfer**" to add a new Stock Take share profile and update items list (Follow steps in [Stock Take App Import](#3-stock-take-app-import), specifically steps 2 and 3).
+4. Once done, tap on the "**Network File Transfer**" to add a new Stock Take share profile and update items list (Follow steps in [stock take app import](#3-stock-take-app-import), specifically steps 2 and 3).